 WORKING GROUP ON CLIMATE CHANGE AND MIGRATORY SPECIES

-The 14th meeting of the Conference of the Parties decided to re-establish a Working Group on Climate Change and Migratory Species under the Scientific Council with the aim of enhancing the scientific understanding of climate change issues in relation to migratory species and providing advice to Parties on actions they can take to mitigate the impacts of climate change on migratory species.
+The 14th meeting of the Conference of the Parties decided to re-establish a Working Group on Climate Change and Migratory Species under the Scientific Council with the aim of enhancing the scientific understanding of climate change issues in relation to migratory species and providing advice to Parties on actions they can take to mitigate the impacts of climate change on migratory species, and the benefits of migratory species conservation for enhancing action to combat climate change.

 1. Background